 Kairos Power: Kairos plans to build the Hermes Reduced-Scale Non-Power Reactor in Oak Ridge, Tennessee, to be followed by a fleet of commercial power reactors.
 The Kairos Power Fluoride Salt-Cooled High-Temperature Reactor (KP-FHR) design is a "pebble-bed" reactor, meaning that it will run on TRISO fuel in a configuration similar to how billiard balls are organized inside a rack.
 Unlike other designs that use TRISO pebbles, KP-FHR pebbles float in molten fluoride salt that carries heat away from the fuel.
-The reactor will operate as a high-temperature, low-pressure system.
+The reactor will operate as a high-temperature, lowpressure system.
 High temperature allows the reactor to make electricity more efficiently and to do other kinds of work.
 Low pressure means easier to build.
 Pebbles will be removed and added during operation for on-line refueling.
 Other graphite components also provide moderation of the neutrons.
 The pebbles themselves are a good container for nuclear waste once the fuel is removed from the reactor.
 A commercial Kairos reactor will deliver 140 megawatts of electricity, but the Hermes reactor will produce only heat, not electricity, since it is a test reactor.
 The power level of the test reactor will be 50 MW thermal or less.

-Under the Advanced Reactor Demonstration Program, Kairos Power was awarded \$303 million for the \$629 million project to build a test reactor, and in December 2020 announced that it had selected a location in Oak Ridge, Tennessee, and was working out details with local officials.
+Under the Advanced Reactor Demonstration Program, Kairos Power was awarded \$303 million for the \$629 million project to build the Hermes test reactor.
+In July 2021, Kairos Power announced the final selection site for the Hermes Test Reactor.
+It will be sited at the East Tennessee Technology Park (ETTP) in Oak Ridge.